NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 ```
 sudo apt install python3-cryptography
 ```
-2. If the above has an error, or you have Raspberry Pi OS version 10 or less, or you came here because the automatic install script exited due to older cryptography version, you must use pip3:
+2. If the above has an error, or you have Raspberry Pi OS version 10 or less, you must use pip3:

 i) First check/install pip3 (see ***dbus*** heading - bullet 2 above for instructions).
 ii) Next check if you have cryptography already installed: